A Simple Guide to CCPA Compliance

 If the CCP Does Apply, Here’s What You Need to Know

-Under the CCPA, businesses must allow California residents to opt-out of the sale of personal information.
+Businesses must allow California residents to opt-out of the sale of personal information.

 The sale of personal information under the CCPA includes selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information to another business or a third party for monetary or other valuable consideration.”